mattermost/docs/source/configure/enable-ai-copilot.rst

 .. note::
   If you're running Mattermost Server v9.6 or earlier, AI Copilot must be installed using the `latest binary available for download from the plugin repository <https://github.com/mattermost/mattermost-plugin-ai/releases>`_ .
 For an optimized user experience and compatibility, we recommend using AI Copilot with Mattermost v9.7 and later.

-  The AI Copilot plugin is compatible with the following :doc:`Mattermost Server versions </deploy/mattermost-changelog>`:
+  The AI Copilot integration is compatible with the following :doc:`Mattermost Server versions </deploy/mattermost-changelog>`:

   - v9.6 or later
   - v9.5.2+ (Extended Support Release - ESR)